Dark Kingdom: Monsters

-In the live-action series, the monsters serve much the same purpose as in the first anime adaptation.
+In the live-action series, the monsters serve much the same purpose as in the original anime adaptation.
 The monsters are portrayed by human actors in suits while two of them are computer-generated.
-They never speak and are commanded by the Four Kings of Heaven.
+They never speak, are never named, and are commanded by the Four Kings of Heaven.
 Swarms of monsters with black hooded robes begin to appear after Sailor Moon is revealed to be the Princess.
-These hooded-robed monsters are loyal to Metaria rather than Beryl and the Four Heavenly Kings, and their abilities include earth-swimming and fast movement.
-In Act 41, the remains of these hooded-robed monsters merge into a single, extremely strong monster.
+These hooded-robed monsters are loyal to Metaria rather than Beryl and the Four Heavenly Kings and their abilities as Metaria's foot soldiers include earth-swimming and fast movement.
+In Act 41, the remains of some of these hooded-robed monsters merge into a single, extremely strong monster.
 In Act 45, Queen Metaria turns the monster into her host in order to absorb every bit of energy in the world.
 However, Metaria is soon forced by Sailor Venus to leave her host, which is then destroyed by a group attack.
 This monster was capable of speech when Metaria was using it as a host.
 In the special act Mio Kuroki, under the alias of "Queen Mio", summons a group of clown-like monsters called Pierrot.

 In the musicals Gaiden Dark Kingdom Fukkatsu Hen and its revision, a new monster called Manegin (マネギン) is introduced.
 This monster disguises herself as Haruna Sakurada and acts as leader of other minor monsters.
-Manegin is portrayed by Kasumi Hyuug in the original musical and by Kiho Seishi in the revision.
+Manegin is portrayed by Kasumi Hyūga in the original musical and by Kiho Seishi in the revision.
 In La Reconquista, monsters are replaced by Lemures; however, despite their name, they are not related to the minions of the Dead Moon Circus.
 The leader of these Lemures is Lemures Baba (レムレスバーバー, Remuresu Baba), who acts under Beryl's direct command.
 The other Lemures are unnamed.
 In one scene, the Lemures organize a Game Show.
 Baba was portrayed by Mayumi Shintani, while the other unnamed Lemures were played by Ayumi Shimozono, Asuka Yoshidome, Kumiko Saitou, Shiho Tsukagoshi, Moka Kodama, and Miki Shirai.